Leenie/ansible-universe/README.md

 ### Dependencies

-Do not bundle any role with your playbook (or similarly, do not use git submodules): use a requirements file and let Ansible handle its resolution (same principle than in any other stack: python, ruby, etc.)
+Do not bundle any role with your playbook (or similarly, do not use git submodules): use a requirements file and let Ansible handle its resolution.
+The same principle applies to any build stack: python, java, ruby, etc.
+For instance you do not bundle jar dependencies for a Java project.
 A requirement file can reference a VCS or a web repository indifferently.

-### Naming

-[Prefix][2]([bis][3]) all your playbook groups and variables by a short and unique ID (ideally the playbook name) and [Prefix][2]([bis][3]) all your role variables by the role name as well.
-Ansible only has a global namespace and having two identical variables will lead one to be overwritten by the other.
-This is also true for handler names.

 ### Isolation

 Keep roles [self-contained][2].
 Having shared variables between two roles is a design mistake.

+### Naming, `-Wnaming`

+Prefix all your playbook groups, playbook variables and role variables by a short and unique ID [2,3].
+Ideally the playbook name if it fits.
+Ansible only has a global namespace and having two identical variables will lead one to be overwritten by the other.
+This is also true for handler names.

-### Role Structure
+### Playbook & Role Layout, `-Wlayout`

-Do not add any custom sub-directory to a role, this would result into an [undefined behavior][6].
+Do not add any custom sub-directory to a role or playbook, this would result into an [undefined behavior][6].

-As of version 1.9.2, 8 sub-directories are specified and used by the Ansible ecosystem:
+As of version 1.9.2, **8** sub-directories are specified for a role [1]:
   * defaults/
   * files/
   * handlers/